systemd/casync/doc/casync.rst

---undo-immutable=yes            When removing existing files, undo chattr(1)'s +i 'immutable' flag when extracting --seed-output=no                Don't implicitly add pre-existing output as seed when extracting --recursive=no                  List non-recursively --uid-shift=<yes|SHIFT>         Shift UIDs/GIDs --uid-range=<RANGE>             Restrict UIDs/GIDs to range
+--undo-immutable=yes            When removing existing files, undo chattr(1)'s +i 'immutable' flag when extracting --seed-output=no                Don't implicitly add pre-existing output as seed when extracting --recursive=no                  List non-recursively --mkdir=no                      Don't automatically create mount directory if it is missing --uid-shift=<yes|SHIFT>         Shift UIDs/GIDs --uid-range=<RANGE>             Restrict UIDs/GIDs to range